The Proverbs of Alfred

 The Proverbs of Alfred is a collection of early Middle English sayings ascribed to King Alfred the Great (called "England's darling"), said to have been uttered at an assembly in Seaford, East Sussex.
 The collection of proverbs was probably put together in Sussex in the mid-12th century.
-The manuscript evidence suggests the text originated at either a Cluniac or Benedictine monastery, either Lewes Priory, 10 mi to the north of Seaford, or Battle Abbey, 25 mi to the north-east.
+The manuscript evidence suggests the text originated at either a Cluniac or a Benedictine monastery: either Lewes Priory, 10 mi to the north of Seaford, or Battle Abbey, 25 mi to the north-east.

 Transmission

 The Proverbs of Alfred survive in four manuscripts of the 13th century: